-A La Carte Items
+A La Carte Items (Upper School)

-Students in Middle and High School will be able to purchase items such as drinks and chips during their lunch period.
-In order to do so, parents must pre-load money into a designated snack account for their child on the Family Portal.
+Upper School students will be able to purchase snack items during colloquy and their lunch period.
+These items can be paid via credit/debit card or may be billed to their FACTS Family Portal.
 Cash will not be accepted for a la carte items.